Dates and Deadlines

 Questions?

 The Randolph College Society of Physics Students is proud to announce the annual Randolph College Science Festival (SciFest)!
 The event started as a science day for kids in 2005 and expanded to a full festival in 2009.
 Today, we are joined by science, humanities, and arts departments across campus as well as numerous presenters and outside vendors to create a weekend of activities for all.
-Scroll down for more details about festival events, and click link at the right for a printable version of the 2025 SciFest schedule at a glance:
+Scroll down for more details about festival events, and click link at the right for a printable version of the 2025 SciFest schedule.

 If you would like to receive information and updates about the 2025 SciFest and future events, please email scifest@randolphcollege.edu with the subject line “mailing list.”
 Or, stay updated by “Liking” the I Love Randolph Science Facebook page.